pshirole/pranavshirole.github.io/_posts/2020-09-15-Cats_vs_Dogs.md

 Here we can see that the validation loss and accuracy lines are much smoother for this model as compared to the earlier one.
 The loss values are lower, while the accuracy values are higher.

-Hence, we can conclude that the model that uses transfer learning classifies cats and dogs much better than the CNN.
+Hence, we can conclude that the model that uses transfer learning classifies cats and dogs much better than the plain CNN.